Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Industrialisation of 'NONMEM' < https://www.iconplc.com/innovation/nonmem/> via fully and rapidly reusable model development 'workflows' entirely within 'RStudio'.
 Quickly get started with new models by importing 'NONMEM' templates from the built-in code library.
 Manipulate 'NONMEM' code from within R either via the tracked 'manual edit' interface or 'programmatically' via convenience functions.
 Script 'workflows' by piping sequences of model building steps from control file creation, to execution, to post-processing and evaluation.
 Run caching makes 'workflows' R markdown friendly for easy documentation of thoughts and modelling decisions alongside executable code.
 Share, reuse and recycle 'workflows' for new problems.

-roxygen2 — by Hadley Wickham, a year ago
+roxygen2 — by Hadley Wickham, 3 months ago

 In-Line Documentation for R